-After three years of consistently hosting monthly meet-ups, the attendance has grown to an average of 70 people each meeting.
+After three years of consistently hosting monthly meet-ups, the attendance has grown to an average of 70 people per meeting.

-Over the years, Anson has hosted the event at multiple locations and finds that a local beer hall works best.
+Over the years, Anson has hosted the event at multiple locations and found that a local beer hall is the ideal venue.
 “We got a pretty good deal going [at the beer hall],” he said.
 “Monday night was just a slow night for them, and so they love having 70 people coming on an off night.
 They don’t charge us.
 They don’t hassle us… We just take over their area and have fun for about three hours.”

-Since 70 people is quite a large gathering, to help facilitate the meeting, Anson will try to pair up like-minded individuals he meets while working the room.
-For example, he said, “If I know that you are a fix and flipper and you’re having a hard time finding a contractor on the East side of town, and I go across the room and I find somebody who knows somebody, or somebody who is a contractor, I basically try to link everybody up, so that you’re not just blindly walking around with 70 people there.
+Since 70 people is quite a large gathering, to help facilitate the meeting, Anson will work the room and try to pair up like-minded individuals.
+For example, he said, “If I know that you are a fix-and-flipper and you’re having a hard-time finding a contractor on the East side of town, and I go across the room and I find somebody who knows somebody, or somebody who is a contractor, I basically try to link everybody up, so that you’re not just blindly walking around with 70 people there.
 There’s at least one or two of use who’s walking around and trying to connect people who have needs.”